Description, Analysis, and Sources

 A CANVASS OF SOUTHEASTERN AND CENTRAL PENNSYLVANIA

 Since the Huntingdon County historic sites survey was completed in 1980, the Pennsylvania Historical and Museum Commission, through its Bureau for Historic Preservation, has continued to fund such surveys across the State.
-With the assistance of Susan Zacher, the survey coordinator for BHP, I compiled a list of active survey directors and completed survey repositories to whom letters and questionnaires were sent in June 1985 requesting their cooperation in collecting information on corner-post log structures.
+With the assistance of Susan Zacher, the survey coordinator for BHP, I compiled a list of active survey directors and completed survey repositories to whom letters and questionnaires (see Appendices C 1 & 2 at end) were sent in June 1985 requesting their cooperation in collecting information on corner-post log structures.
 Additional contacts were made with historical societies and preservation groups, and with knowledgeable individuals whose names were suggested in responses to the initial mailing.

 An inquiry and photograph also appeared in the Mailbox section of Pennsylvania Heritage, Fall 1985, and in the October newsletter of the North-central Pennsylvania Historical Association.
 My June letter to Historic York, Inc. brought a request that I speak on the history of log houses in general at a workshop the organization planned for November.
 This enabled me to describe my project briefly to about twenty-five York Countians with a special interest in log buildings.
 York County was potentially important to my study because the Golden Plough Tavern proved that the corner-post technique of log building was used in York as early as 1741.
 Yet this extensive effort to obtain information on additional corner-post log structures in York County has brought reports of only two: one from a board member at Historic York before I spoke there in November 1985, and one in February from a member of the workshop audience.
 (Further comments on what this lack of sightings in York County, where more examples would seem likely, means will appear later in this section of the report.)